minprog/project/abm/forest/forest1/index.md

 * Once a tree is on fire (state $2$), it has a 20% chance of burning up each time step it is on fire.
 If it burns up, the cell becomes empty ($2 \rightarrow 0$).

 * For the initialization we introduce a density parameter $D$.
 This takes values between $0$ and $1$, and determines the density of trees at the start.
 If $D=0.8$, This means $80\%$ of the grid at the start should be filled with trees.
-You will thus have to find a way to randomly assign values $1$ and $3$ to the initial grid points.
+You will thus have to find a way to randomly assign values $0$ and $1$ to the initial grid points.

 Putting this all together will give us something like this: